hack-of-all-codes/project-kwl-remake/README.md

 ## Wishlist: Front End
 - Use ReactJS + Flux instead of Angular as the app framework
 - Unit Tests (Karma?)
+- Use Polymer/WebComponents for the Admin just for fun

+## Wishlist: Everything Else
+- Unit and Integrations Tests
+- Jnekins CI

+## Things that I would personally love to keep
+- ElasticSearch: freakin awesome
+- MongoDB: best storage for master data
+- Ansible

 # The Plan
 - Figure out the following technologies